 Review: Get up close and personal with the Queensland Wet Tropics rainforest on a Cairns quad bike tour

-Far North Queensland's stunning Wet Tropics rainforest is endlessly fascinating for visitors, and it seems there are endless ways to enjoy it.
+The rainforest terrain around Cairns is endlessly fascinating for visitors, and it seems there are endless ways to enjoy it.
 You can choose to travel by historic train, cableway, bus and 4WD — and now quad bikes and a Hummer!
-Review: Julietta Henderson

 This Cairns quad bike tour will show you a different side of the Queensland Wet Tropics rainforest.
 This tour is suitable for the whole family.
 Children aged between 10 and 14 can ride their own bikes, while children under 10 years old are free but must ride with an adult.
 There are morning and afternoon tour options.
 Hummer rainforest tours are also available.
 Duration: 4 hours (1-hour ATV ride)